-On December 22, 2017, the Tax Cut and Jobs Act (the "Tax Act") was enacted into law.
+On December 22, 2017, the legislation commonly referred to as the Tax Cut and Jobs Act (the "Tax Act") was enacted into law.
 The Tax Act, among other things, contains significant changes to corporate taxation, including reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%; limitation of the tax deduction for interest expense to 30% of adjusted earnings (except for certain small businesses); limitation of the deduction of net operating losses generated in tax years beginning after December 31, 2017 to 80% of taxable income, indefinite carryforward of net operating losses generated in tax years after 2018 and elimination of net operating loss carrybacks; changes in the treatment of offshore earnings regardless of whether they are repatriated; current inclusion in U.S. federal taxable income of certain earnings of controlled foreign corporations, mandatory capitalization of research and development expenses beginning in 2022; immediate deductions for certain new investments instead of deductions for depreciation expense over time; further deduction limits on executive compensation; and modifying, repealing and creating many other business deductions and credits, including the reduction in the orphan drug credit from 50% to 25% of qualifying expenditures.
-As of December 31, 2017, we have made a reasonable estimate of the effects of the Tax Act on our existing deferred taxes and related disclosures by reducing our net federal and state deferred tax assets by \$7,815,832 for the reduction in corporate tax rate.
-This adjustment to our deferred tax assets is offset against the valuation allowance.
+As of December 31, 2017, we made a reasonable estimate of the effects of the Tax Act on our existing deferred taxes and related disclosures by reducing our net federal and state deferred tax assets by \$7,815,832 for the reduction in corporate tax rate.
+This adjustment to our deferred tax assets was offset against the valuation allowance.

 Additionally, the SEC staff has issued SAB 118, which allows to record provisional amounts during a measurement period not to extend beyond one year of the enactment date.
 On December 22, 2017, Staff Accounting Bulletin No. 118 ("SAB 118") was issued to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Act.
-Because the Company is still in the process of analyzing certain provisions of the Tax Act, the Company has determined that the adjustment to its deferred taxes was a provisional amount as permitted under SAB 118.
+The Company finalized its estimates during the fourth quarter of 2018.

-10. COMMON STOCK
+11. COMMON STOCK

-The Company has authorized 150,000,000 shares of common stock, \$0.0001 par value per share, of which 55,603,427 shares, 44,681,745 shares, and 37,605,134 shares were issued and outstanding as of December 31, 2017, 2016, and 2015, respectively.
+The Company has authorized 150,000,000 shares of common stock, \$0.0001 par value per share, of which 57,247,496 shares, and 55,603,427 shares were issued and outstanding as of December 31, 2018, and 2017, respectively.